speaking services

 2

-If we are all to get the connection that we each need, we all need to own our loneliness and come out as lonely to ourselves and to those around us.
-Phil draws parallels between the power of coming out as gay as the type of vulnerability needed for your audience to own their loneliness and desire for improved connection.
+If we are all to get the connection that we each need, we all need to own our connection needs.
+Phil draws parallels between the power of coming out as gay as the type of vulnerability needed for your audience to own their connection needs and their wish for meaningful connection.

 3